OluwatobiAkintokun/Project-Social-Buzz/README.md

 Reaction Types Dataset- The Reaction Types dataset consists of the following column names: Type, Sentiment, and Score.

-# DATA CLEANING AND TRANSFORMATION
+# Data cleaning and transformation

 * I refined the datasets by removing unnecessary columns and rows that didn't pertain to the primary business question.
 This included the removal of the ‘URL’ and ‘User ID’ columns in the Content dataset, as well as the ‘User ID’ column in the Reactions dataset.
 * Blank rows, which were not relevant to the analysis, were also removed from all three datasets.